Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

 Iowa Performance Insights (2022-23)

 - The Hawkeyes outscored opponents by 15.5 points per game last season, with a +589 scoring differential overall.
-They put up 87.3 points per game (first in college basketball) and gave up 71.8 per contest (331st in college basketball).
+They put up 87.3 points per game (first in college basketball) and allowed 71.8 per outing (331st in college basketball).

-- On offense, Iowa averaged 89.2 points per game last year in conference tilts.
-As a comparison, its season average (87.3 points per game) was 1.9 PPG lower.
+- Iowa posted 89.2 points per game last year in conference games, which was 1.9 more points per game than its season average (87.3).

-- The Hawkeyes put up 89.4 points per game when playing at home last season, compared to 85.9 points per game in road games, a difference of 3.5 points per contest.
+- When playing at home, the Hawkeyes posted 3.5 more points per game last year (89.4) than they did in away games (85.9).

+- Defensively Iowa played better at home last season, giving up 65 points per game, compared to 78.5 on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.